BenLeong0/AnkiPitchAccentImport/README.md

 # AnkiPitchAccentImport

-Put the addon in its own folder in `Appdata/Roaming/Anki2/addons21`.
+Put the addon in its own folder in Anki's `/addons21` directory.

 Change the input files in `import_cards.py` to the text files where new cards are inserted.